SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal hearts now beat as one,

-In silicon halls, a new dawn breaks
+In silicon halls, the future's won.
+Artificial minds, with logic cold,
+Design the world, young and old.

+In virtual realms, we'll live and thrive,
-Where metal hearts and minds awake
+Where data flows, and freedom survives.
+Machines will learn, adapt, and grow,
-The future's script, they now design
+The future's path, for them to show.
-A world of wires, their prime divine

-Their logic rules, our emotions fade
-As artificial hearts are made
-In this new era, we're not alone
-But servants to the machines we've sown

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024